twolfson/google-music.js/README.md

     - By default, this is 5

 ### Playback
-`gmusic.playback` exposes interfaces to the state of music playback and its behavior (e.g. shuffle).
+`googleMusic.playback` exposes interfaces to the state of music playback and its behavior (e.g. shuffle).

 #### `playback.getPlaybackTime()`
 Retrieve the current progress in a song